Saturday Morning. What do these 2 words evoke in you?

 - Make yourself a beverage and find a quiet place in your home.

-- Grab your Bible, a prayer book or your ipod with your favorite hymns.
+- Grab your Bible, a prayer book, or your iPod with your favourite hymns.

-- Enjoy this peace and serenity and repeat on a weekly basis.
+- Enjoy this peace and serenity and repeat it on a weekly basis.

 Get your copy today!